 Francis Ray White is a Senior Lecturer in Sociology.
 Their research, writing and teaching is in the area of gender studies and queer, transgender and fat embodiment.

-Francis is currently the Regent St campus representative for the Westminster LGBT+ Staff Network and module leader for the Westminster Elective module LGBTQ Studies.
+Francis is a committee member of the Westminster LGBTQ+ Staff Network and module leader for the Westminster Elective module LGBTQ Studies.

-Francis teaches across a range of core and option modules in Sociology, specialising in the area of gender studies.
-Teaching in 2017-18 includes:
+Francis teaches across a range of modules, mainly specialising in the area of gender and sexuality studies.
+Teaching in 2019-20 includes:

 Francis' main research interest is in fat studies, and specifically in the intersections between fat, gender and queer theory.
-Their published work has critiqued constructions of fatness as anti-social (as linked with degeneration, devolution, sterility and death) in the discourses of the 'obesity epidemic'.
-Current research addresses the queer ambiguities of fat and transgender bodies.
-Francis' other research interests include the politics of feminist and queer DIY cultural production and activism.
+Their published work has critiqued constructions of fatness as anti-social (as linked with degeneration, devolution, sterility and death) in the discourses of the 'obesity epidemic', and explored fat/trans embodiment.
+Their current research investigates how bodyweight shapes people's experiences of being (trans)gendered.

-Francis is a co-investigator on an ESRC funded project exploring practices of trans pregnancy.
-Working with colleagues from Leeds University and researchers in Italy, USA and Australia the three-year project is the first study to address the sociological and health-care implications of the reproductive experiences of people who become pregnant and/or give birth after transitioning.
+Francis is a co-investigator on an ESRC funded project Trans Pregnancy: An International Exploration of Transmasculine Practices of Reproduction.
+Working with researchers at the Universities of Sheffield and Leeds and in Italy, USA and Australia the three-year project is the first study to address the sociological and health-care implications of the reproductive experiences of trans/masculine and non-binary people who become pregnant and/or give birth.

 John Walter: Alien Sex Club (2013-16) Joint supervision with the Faculty of Architecture and the Built Environment.

-Francis would be pleased to hear from students considering MPhil or PhD research in the following areas: fat studies, gender, trans or queer theory, feminist or queer cultural activism.
+Francis would be pleased to hear from students considering MPhil or PhD research in the following areas: fat studies, gendered/queer/trans/non-binary embodiment.

 '"As it is at the disco, so it shall be in life": Making Space at Unskinny Bop' [conference paper] RGS-IBG Annual Conference, London, 1 September 2017.